EventStore/samples/QuickStart/README.md

 As you observe the output within each console, you'll notice the following:

+* The subscription type being used is a "catch-up" subscription.
+What is happening is that from the start of the stream, the subscription is reading to the latest event in the stream, then listening for new events.
+It is possible to start from any position within the stream, dependent on the use-case (this is especially useful with creating and caching read models, where the state also records the position of the stream the state was derived from.)
 * Every 250ms, a `NewUser` event is appended to the `users` stream; and a new `ClockedIn` event is appended to the `timeclock` stream.
 * In the `AllStreamListener` project, both the `NewUser` and `ClockedIn` events are observed, along with system events that are triggered as part of appending each event into their streams.
 * In the `StreamListener` project, only the `NewUser` event is observed, as we are only observing the `users` stream.